RossellaFer/RossellaFer/README.md

 ### Hi there, my name is Rossella 👋

-<p><em>I work as Frontend Web Engineer at <a target="_blank" href="https://namastudio.it/en/">Nama Studio 👩‍💻 </a>.
+<p>I work as Frontend Web Engineer at <a target="_blank" href="https://namastudio.it/en/">Nama Studio 👩‍💻 </a>.
 Nama is a boutique agency dedicated to creating successful e-commerce stories.
 We do it using <a href="https://www.shopify.com/" target="_blank">Shopify</a>, the e-commerce platform that has completely changed how people sell online.</p>
 <p>If you want to know more about my journey into tech, check out my <a href="https://www.rossellaferrandino.info/">portfolio website</a>.</p>

 <h4>A little more about me... </h4>